Rags |

 Stool, side table, bookshelf, plant stand, catch all.

 Built with the intention to have minimal materials and fasteners.
-Only belt metal, wooden dowels, wool, and thread.
+Only bent metal, wooden dowels, wool, and thread.

 This collection of images is representative of the skills I have learned both in and out of school, my dedication to detail, and desire to continuously learn.